 - Lions do climb trees as the leopards do.

-Discover more of our black and white lion photo prints.
-You can purchase our nature photos as fine art prints and licenses.
+Discover more of my black and white lion photo prints.
+You can purchase my nature photos as fine art prints, acrylic prints, modern metal, and canvas.